-Veneers are little shells that are applied to the front of your teeth, giving you a smile that makes you feel confident in just an appointment or two.
-They can address issues like discoloration, small gaps, or misshapen (smaller than average, chipped) teeth.
-Veneers can quickly provide you with the smile of your dreams.
+Veneers are little shells applied to the fronts of your teeth, giving you a brand new smile in just one or two appointments.
+They can address issues like discoloration, small gaps, or chipped and smaller than average teeth.

-Veneers are a rapid teeth makeover option in an industry that is usually pretty gradual and methodical — but you will pay a pretty penny to enjoy their cosmetic benefits.
-In this guide, we will explore the true cost of veneers, from materials to durability, as well as how they compare to other ways to transform your smile.
+They’re a rapid teeth makeover option in an industry that is usually pretty gradual and methodical — but you’ll pay a pretty penny to enjoy their cosmetic benefits.
+In this guide, we will explore the true cost of veneers, from materials to durability, as well as how they compare to other methods of smile transformation.

 Table of Contents